-Outcomes First group will work with its schools to consider this data, and to analyse whether there are patterns across the group, recognizing that numbers in any one school may be too low to allow for meaningful statistical analysis
+Outcomes First Group will work with its schools to consider this data, and to analyse whether there are patterns across our schools, recognising that numbers in any one school may be too low to allow for meaningful statistical analysis

-This policy will be reviewed by the head teacher every three years (or sooner if statutory guidance changes).
-At every review, the policy will be approved by the school's Regional Director and Governing Board.
+This policy will be reviewed by the OFG Education Quality Team every two years (or sooner if statutory guidance changes).
+At every review, the policy will be approved by the OFG Quality and Compliance Director UK.

 Permanent exclusion, as stated throughout this policy, is the last resort when it has been deemed that all other routes have been exhausted without success.
-The school does not anticipate the need to implement this policy except in very are circumstances due to all protective factors in place related to our Admissions Policy, Positive Behaviour Support Policy, and the ongoing review with external agencies about our ability to meet our pupil's complex needs, including their potentially challenging behaviour via the SEN/EHCP and/ or LAC review processes.
+The school does not anticipate the need to implement this policy except in very are circumstances due to all protective factors in place related to our Admissions Policy, Behaviour Policy, and the ongoing review with external agencies about our ability to meet our pupil's complex needs, including their potentially challenging behaviour via the SEN/EHCP and/ or LAC review processes.